pjakiela/ECON523/exercises/E5-TWFE.md

 In lecture, we saw that the TWFE difference-in-differences estimator does not always provide an unbiased estimate of the treatment effect that we are interested in.
 We can now see why.
 We started with a treatment dummy:  `treatment` equals one in country-years where primary education was free, and zero in country-years when primary school fees had not yet been eliminated.
-So, our treatment group is the
-country-years with free primary education.
+So, our treatment group is country years with free primary education.

 However, when we include country and year fixed effects, we convert our treatment dummy into a continuous measure of treatment intensity - specifically a measure of treatment intensity that is not explained/predicted